merkle-open/generator-nitro/packages/project-nitro/project/docs/nitro.md

 ### Render placeholders

 Using a placeholder is another way to output some markup.
 Placeholders are placed in a folder inside `/src/views/_placeholders/` as `*.hbs` files.
-The following two examples do the same and render the file `content/example.hbs` from `/src/views/_placeholders/`.
+The following example renders the file `content/example.hbs` from `/src/views/_placeholders/`.

 ```
 {{placeholder name='content' template='example'}}